ChooseWhy Choose This Program?

 Arnold Sanders, Associate Professor of English: Medieval literature, expository writing, literary theory, archives

-By studying abroad, choosing three-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher students of English gain a global perspective that enhances their course of study.
+By studying abroad, choosing three-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher students of literary studies gain a global perspective that enhances their course of study.

 Visit the Office of International Studies website for more information.